use-inkubator/Ecosystem-Grants/applications/passethub-benchmark-dashboard.md

 This section presents the roadmap for PassetHub's Benchmark Dashboard:

-This section should break the development roadmap down into milestones and deliverables.
-Since these will be part of the agreement, it helps to describe _the functionality we should expect in as much detail as possible_, plus how we can verify and test that functionality.
-Whenever milestones are delivered, we refer to this document to ensure that everything has been delivered as expected.

-Below we provide an **example roadmap**.

 ### Overview

-- **Total Estimated Duration:** Duration of the whole project 2 months
+- **Total Estimated Duration:** Duration of the whole project 9 weeks
-- **Full-Time Equivalent (FTE):**  Average number of full-time employees working on the project throughout its duration 320 hrs => 1 FTE for 2 month.
+- **Full-Time Equivalent (FTE):**  Average number of full-time employees working on the project throughout its duration 360 hrs => 40hrs for 9 weeks.

 - **Total Costs:**
-1. Developers Payment: 12,000
+1. Developers Payment: 13,500
-2. Domain URL: ???
+2. Domain URL: Can leverage vercel's free url or by annual url
 3. Monthly expenses for Cloud services:
   I. Compute Instance
   II.
 Storage solution
 4. Terraform Cloud - Free for small team up to 5 collaborators and open source projects

-* There might be a need for scaling and maintenance with time as the tool will be used more and more.
+* There might be a need for scaling and maintenance with time as the tool will be used more and more and with higher rate.
+Tools such as Message Broker (probably not needed at small scale) might also be included with time and increase maintenance costs.

 ### Milestone 1 Frontend — Stateless Layout